cTFk1ller/firebase-mapping/README.md

 # Firebase-Mapping

-Firebase-Mapping is a tool made for hackers who extracted the Firebase URL from an apk and want to maintain the data. like deleting, adding, or querying records.
+Firebase mapping is a tool made by and for hackers.
+Extract the Firebase URL from an apk and check to see if it's vulnerable or has permissions. like deleting, adding, or querying records.
 I am not responsible for any misuse.

 ## Installation
 Install it manually, by running these commands